RFlanagan82/react-employee-directory/README.md

 This is a React.js app deployed to Github Pages.
 All files and components are contained within.

 ## Building the App
+In building the app I wanted to create clear divisions of page elements within the file structure and include their related styling sheets.

+I broke up my components by section with the Nav, Header, Search field, and Data Table sections accordingly.
+I used the RandomUser Api to support the data table entries even though it provided some entries where the data and the employee image didn't really make sense.

+The data can be sorted by name, phone number, email, and date of birth and can be filtered down by name.

 ## Acceptance Criteria
 This can be found in the [instructions.md](public/instructions.md).

 ## Credits
+Thanks to the instruction staff and TAs for their efforts as well as my tutor for additional insights.

 ## Resources